 “The time you spent with us was pivotal in our growth as a theater, we cannot tell you how relevant and powerful your influence has been.” – The Actors’ Gang Theatre.

 An advanced physical theatre training practice is a pedagogy that unifies rigorous ensemble training around the idea of movement as ritual – creating a dynamic vocabulary and kinesthetic awareness that leads to vital and integrated physical performance.
 Adapted from the principles of the LABAN Efforts, Body Weather (from the Butoh), Graham, and Viewpoints – Bodyology is also influenced by Grotowski and the expressionist vocabulary of european dance theatre.

 Laban Movement and Dynamics for Actors

 Grounded in the principles of the eight efforts as a tool for the development of authentic character, natural physical action and energetic momentum.
-A system for understanding the relationship between movement intention.
+A system for understanding the relationship between movement, impulse and intention.

 Highly physical, rigorous and rhythmic training initially developed by Min Tanaka, evokes sense memory, and re-examines the body itself as a transformative environment.

 Devising process that leads to the development of original work.
 Exploration of themes, identifying essential questions, creating text and movement, building characters and working with stage design and architecture.